-Avi Networks provides a centrally orchestrated, universal service mesh with dynamic load balancing, service discovery, security, micro-segmentation for both north/south and east/west traffic, and analytics for container-based applications running in OpenShift and Kubernetes environments.
+Avi Networks provides a centrally orchestrated, container ingress with dynamic load balancing, service discovery, security, micro-segmentation for both north/south and east/west traffic, and analytics for container-based applications running in OpenShift and Kubernetes environments.

-The Avi Vantage Platform provides a container application networking platform with two major components:
+Avi provides a container application networking platform with two major components:

 • Avi Controller: A cluster of up to three nodes that provide the control, management and analytics plane for microservices.
 Avi Controller communicates with a container management platform such as OpenShift for Kubernetes, deploys and manages Avi Service Engines, configures services on all Avi Service Engines and aggregates telemetry data from Avi Service Engines to form an application map.